Air bag maker Takata hires public relations firm Sard Verbinnen

-DETROIT, Dec 16 (Reuters) - Takata Corp said on Tuesday it has hired public relations firm Sard Verbinnen & Co, as the company contends with the fallout from its recall crisis for potentially defective air bag inflators that can spray vehicle occupants with metal shrapnel.
+DETROIT (Reuters) - Takata Corp 7312.T said on Tuesday it has hired public relations firm Sard Verbinnen & Co, as the company contends with the fallout from its recall crisis for potentially defective air bag inflators that can spray vehicle occupants with metal shrapnel.

 The Japanese company said in a statement that it hired Sard Verbinnen last week.

 More than 20 million vehicles have been recalled globally by automakers since 2008 for defective Takata inflators, which have been linked to five deaths.
-Honda Motor Co, Takata’s biggest customer, alone has recalled 13.4 million cars, primarily in the United States.
+Honda Motor Co (7267.T), Takata’s biggest customer, alone has recalled 13.4 million cars, primarily in the United States.

 Sard Verbinnen’s hiring puts a more professional public relations firm in place to handle communications for the company, but raises the question whether Chief Executive Shigehisa Takada will speak on the issue publicly, said Scott Upham, president of Valient Market Research, which tracks the air bag industry.